 Religious Education is a legal right in state sector schools and schools have a duty to include it in the curriculum.
-However it is not listed as a Humanity in the proposed English Baccalaureate, and there is evidence that schools are increasingly dropping RE to make time for other subjects.
+However it is not listed as a Humanity in the English Baccalaureate, and there is evidence that schools are increasingly dropping RE to make time for other subjects.

 Why R E ?